 Chester White – of the white breeds, the Chester White is often cited as the most durable.
 Noted not only for their gain potential (a healthy Chester White can as much as 1.4 pounds of gain per day), those in the industry also acknowledge their muscle quality.
 A distinguishing characteristic are their medium-sized, “droopy” ears.
 The natural color of Chester White pigs make sunburns something to be careful of – be sure to provide this breed access to shade to protect it from the sun.

 FUN FACT!
-This breed comes from Chester County, Pennsylvania, so, whereas my of the other breeds mentioned originate oversees, this one is an American breed!
+This breed comes from Chester County, Pennsylvania, so, whereas many of the other breeds mentioned originate oversees, this one is an American breed!

 Landrace – like their Chester White cousins, Landrace swine are noted for their droopy ears.
 Landrace pigs are typically long and lean compared to other breeds.
 Sows (female pigs) of this breed produce milk longer for their piglets compared to other breeds, peaking at around five weeks (which gives this breed the nickname “America’s Sowherd.”)
 Like others in the White Breeds, it is important to provide Landrace swine access to shade to as to prevent sunburns.

-Yorkshire – this is the most-popular breed of swine in the United States.
+Yorkshire – this is the most-popular breed of swine in the United States and is known as “The Mother Breed” due to its ability to have and care for large litters.
 Unlike Chester White and Landrace, Yorkshire swine have ears that stand erect.
-Known for their muscle, Yorkshire breeds tend to have low back fat compared to other breeds and a higher proportion of lean meat.
+Also known for their muscle, Yorkshire breeds tend to have low back fat compared to other breeds and a higher proportion of lean meat.
 As with all White Breeds, Yorkshire pigs must be provided shade to protect them from the sun.

 FUN FACT!
 Yorkshire hogs are an English breed, first believed to be imported to the US around 1830 to Ohio.